segmentio/segment-docs/src/segment-app/iam/sso.md

 ## Prepare your IdP for the connection.

 Segment officially supports apps for Okta, Azure AD, and OneLogin.
-To get started, create an application in your IdP.
 Next, find Segment in your IdP's app catalog, and follow the set up instructions they provide.

 If you're using a different IdP, you must create a custom SAML-based application.